Getting an edu backlink from an accredited university or school is not easy.

 And so much more.
 This means they are often publishing content that naturally attracts links from other reputable sources.

-Education sites often attract many backlinks from other powerful domains because of:
+Education sites often attract free backlinks from other powerful domains because of:

 - The link-worthy content they produce.